What is Amatsu

-Prior to your first Amatsu treatment, you will be asked to complete a Client Consent and Medical History form that will be returned to me in advance of your session.
+Prior to your first Amatsu treatment, you will be asked to complete a Client Consent and Medical History form.
 This form will inform me of your medical history and any prior injuries or ailments, and will advise you of your rights as a client.

 An Amatsu treatment session, referred to as a “Balance”, will normally take 45-60 minutes.
 Whilst the primary objective will be to identify and treat the source of injury, illness, or ailment, your initial sessions must also align your musculoskeletal system to it’s best natural position, unlocking your body’s innate ability to heal itself.

 Each Balance will begin with an assessment of your whole body using a combination of muscle tests, orthopaedic tests, and observation, in order to gather information about the current health status of your body.

 After assessment and identifying your specific needs,the treatment will commence using a combination of gentle soft tissue techniques.
 Through on-going two-way discussion during your Balance, you will be informed of how the different techniques work and why they are doing what they are doing.

 Please note that children below the age of 18 are to be personally accompanied by a parent or guardian.

 Benefits of Amatsu

 Amatsu treats the person as a whole, affected by their lifestyle, physical activity, and mental wellbeing.
 With this as a basis for the focus of Amatsu, a Balance will benefit those recovering from a specific injury, illness or ailment, but will also assist those with good health in maintaining their optimal physical and mental health and wellness.